raihaniyai/loan-service/internal/entity/README.md

 Assumptions:
 1. one user only has one role (e.g. admin, borrower or investor)
 2. one borrower can only have one loan at a time
+3. source of fund is not using third party (in the same service)

 PostgreSQL DDL